Shabbat Services at a Glance:

 We have many special Shabbat experiences.
 Check out our calendar to see which are coming up.

-- Hanukkah Shabbat (December 15, 2017) – During the Shabbat of Hanukkah, everyone brings their Hanukkiah to the synagogue for services.
+- Hanukkah Extravaganza Shabbat (December 27, 2019) – During the Shabbat of Hanukkah, everyone brings their Hanukkiah to the synagogue for services.
 This is always a brilliant, luminous, and fun service.

-- Shabbat Shalom Around Town – Each winter, Temple Micah members invite one another into their homes for a Shabbat dinner.
-This Micah tradition is a wonderful way of strengthening old friendships and forming new ones.
+- Shabbat Shalom Around Town (February 7, 2020)- On a Shabbat evening each winter, Temple Micah members invite one another into their homes for a Shabbat dinner.
+You can sign up to be a host or to be a guest.
+We will match people up, and you share a Shabbat dinner with others in the Temple Micah community.
+This Micah tradition is a wonderful way of strengthening old friendships and forming new ones while sharing a festive Shabbat meal together.
+We encourage everyone to participate.

 Children at Services